jayfinch/traffic-glance/README.md

 # TrafficGlance [![Build Status](https://travis-ci.org/jayfinch/traffic-glance.svg?branch=master)](https://travis-ci.org/jayfinch/traffic-glance)

 Quickly see traffic conditions without all the clutter.
-Customize it for yourself, host it how you'd like.
+Personalize your routes, host it how you'd like.

 * Displays incident warnings if available
 * Low barrier to entry: